forrestxu123/Android-Framework-System-Design/quality/quality.md

-# Android Technical Insights: A Comprehensive Examination of Quality Practices
+# Decoding Android Quality: A Comprehensive Technical Analysis
 **by [Jinlin Xu]**

 This document serves as a guide for achieving technical quality excellence in Android development.
 It offers insights into issue identification, monitoring strategies, and problem resolution,providing developers with practical knowledge to ensure excellent outcomes.
 The key features we will introduce include: